Risk Bounds For Distributional Regression: Additional Numerical Results

 We revisit the \texttt{2015 Chicago crime dataset}, previously analyzed in the main text using the Trend Filtering approach.
 We remember that the dataset contains reported crimes in Chicago throughout 2015.
 As before, the spatial domain is discretized into a $100 \times 100$ grid, where each grid cell represents an aggregated crime count.
 The response variable remains the log-transformed total crime counts per grid cell, and grid cells with zero observed crimes are excluded, yielding a final dataset of 3,844 grid cells.

 Unlike the Trend Filtering approach which assumes a smooth index trend, the Dense ReLU network approach leverages covariate information for modeling crime intensity.
 The following covariates are included.
 Latitude and Longitude Bins, encapsulating spatial crime patterns.
-Day of the Week, encoded as integers (Monday = 2, ..., Sunday = 1).
+Day of the Week, represented using dummy variables for each weekday (Monday through Sunday).
 Beat, a categorical identifier for Chicago’s policing districts.
 Arrest Indicator, a binary variable denoting whether an arrest was made (1) or not (0).

 The dataset is randomly split into 100 train (75\%) – test (25\%) partitions, with evaluation conducted at evenly spaced points \( \Lambda \) ranging from -1 to 6.
 The Dense ReLU Networks approach employs a fully connected feedforward architecture with five hidden layers of 64 neurons each, using ReLU activations.
 The model is trained using the Adam optimizer with a learning rate of 0.001 over 1,000 epochs, minimizing the Binary Cross-Entropy (BCE) loss function for improved CDF estimation.